-Gain valuable insight into the trend of nearshoring production and supply, which is increasingly important for businesses in today's global economy.
-Our report examines the drivers of nearshoring in EMEA and what it means to different types of businesses and their supply chains.
+Get valuable insight into the trend of nearshoring production and supply, which is increasingly important for businesses in today's global economy.
+It examines the drivers of nearshoring in EMEA and what it means to different types of businesses and their supply chains.

-Download this report to get a better understanding of the factors driving nearshoring decisions and how to recognize opportunities and consider risks in your own business.
+By downloading this report, you can gain a better understanding of the factors driving nearshoring decisions and how to recognize opportunities and consider risks in your own business.

 The main topics include: